winft/como/README.md

 [Minico](tests/minico) as a minimal example and the [Plasma test binaries](tests/plasma) as a more complex one demonstrate this in a straightforward way.

-# Development
-The [CONTRIBUTING.md](CONTRIBUTING.md) document contains all information on how to get started with:
-* providing useful debug information,
-* building The Compositor Modules
-* and doing your first code submission to the project.

 # Contact
 Issue tickets can be created for feature requests, bug reports or general discussions.